andrew-plowright/family_trees/README.md

 At this stage, I manually repositioned nodes and "trimmed" branches I didn't want.
 These new positions are saved using the [6_get_reposition.jsx](JS/6_get_reposition.jsx) script and saved into the [repositions.json](JSON/repositions.json) file.

-Here, "repositions" refer to the manual repositioning performed in the previous step.

 #### 7) Populate tree

 Finally, the [7_populate_tree.jsx](JS/5_populate_tree.jsx) script will fill in the actual tree.

-NOTE: There's an extra manual step that I added wherein I identified trimmed branches in the [JSON/dropped_branches.json](JSON/dropped_branches.json) file.
+**NOTE**: There's an extra manual step that I added wherein I identified trimmed branches in the [JSON/discontinued_branches.json](JSON/discontinued_branches.json) file.
 These have a unique appearance in the tree.
 Given that this was a manual process, a better way to approach this would be to download an extra level of descendants for each generation and turn this into an automated process

 ## Miscellaneous notes